rcrowther/vala-mode2/README.rst

 List item markups which do not match within a comment paragraph will concatenate.

 Fill functions also work within simple and verbatim stings.
-In string fills markup is not recognised, and the fill works as a simple, no-prefix, fill against the left side.
+In string fills markup is not recognised, and the fill works as a simple, no-prefix fill against the left side.

 Whitespace cleanup